blueyi/Download_bcz/README.md

 Catholic	http://baicizhan.qiniucdn.com/word_tv/real_catholic.mp4
 Easter	http://baicizhan.qiniucdn.com/word_tv/animate_easter.mp4
 ```
-5. If your text file named `te_fm.txt` and some file download failed, you will get a file named `Error_te_fm.txt`, then you can run command line `Download.exe -d Error_te_fm.txt` to download it.
+5.If your text file named `te_fm.txt` and some file download failed, you will get a file named `Error_te_fm.txt`, then you can run command line `Download.exe -d Error_te_fm.txt` to download it.

 # Feature